gspindles/mj-score-eval/README.md

 #### 12.4.1 Blessing of Heaven (天和) : 155
 East winning with his initial 14-tile hand.

-(Does not count if East has made a concealed kongs.)
+Note: Does not count if East has made a concealed kong.

 #### 12.4.2 Blessing of Earth (地和) : 155
 A non-East player calling with his initial 13-tile hand, and winning on East's very first discard.

-Does not count if East has made a concealed kongs.
+Note: Does not count if East has made a concealed kong.